On the risk of fatigue failure of structural elements exposed to bottom wave slamming -- Impulse response regime: Results

-The present section focuses on the identification of the dominant classes of sea states and impacts leading to failure.
-With respect to reliability analysis, one important question is the following: is the damage leading to failure built up by a very large number of rather frequent events, or is it mostly dominated by rather rare and extreme events?
-Second, with respect to the modeling of wave impacts, a corollary important question relates to the degree of nonlinearity of risk-predominant sea states and waves.
-These two questions are addressed at the level of sea states in \S\ref{subsec_dom_sea_states}, and at the level of individual waves in \S\ref{subsec_dom_waves}.
-Then, subsection \ref{subsec_dom_dam_chan} investigates the relative contributions of the different damage channels (i.e. the different fatigue regimes, along with the ultimate strength exceedance) to the risk of failure.
+This section focuses on \rom{identifying} the dominant classes of sea states and wave impacts that lead to failure.
+In the context of reliability analysis, a key question arises: is the damage leading to failure due to a large number of relatively frequent events, or is it driven by rare and extreme events?
+Additionally, when considering the modeling of wave impacts, an important related question concerns the degree of nonlinearity of risk-predominant sea states and waves.
+These two questions are addressed in terms of sea states in \S\ref{subsec_dom_sea_states}, and in terms of individual waves in \S\ref{subsec_dom_waves}.
+Subsequently, \S\ref{subsec_dom_dam_chan} investigates the relative contributions of the different fatigue regimes to the risk of failure.
+These issues are analyzed for one specific exposure duration: $\dlt=10$ yr.
+The structural sizing factor $\sst$ is set to a value such that the probability of failure is $\pfail = 2.3\%$, over the exposure duration.
+The elevation of the body is still set to $\lc=0$.
+It has been checked that the specific choice of the considered configuration is not crucial for the qualitative features presented below.